toliva/ConnectivityContent/apis/03-Other/03-Travel-Content-Service-TCS/0-overview.md

 # Travel Content Service Usage Guide

-## How can I start using the TCS API?
-In order for us to grant you access and integrate to the Travel Content Service, you will require an Application Key that is unique to you as a TCS client.
-To request a TCS Application Key, please contact an Expedia Content System team member.

-### APK Key
-The Application Key is a mandatory parameter that you pass along with each request to allow custom configurations for you as a client, traceability and debuggability of your TCS usage.

 ## How to use TCS?

 We provide two rest endpoints which covers the 2 main use cases we currently support.
 You’ll need to invoke either one of theses requests: “Destination Only” or “Destination + Experience”.